leonrode/better-joystick/README.md

 # better-joystick
-A better joystick library to handle Arduino joysticks.
+A better joystick library to handle dual-axis Arduino joysticks.

 ## Introduction

 Better Joystick allows the user to interface with the Arduino joystick component.
-It provides simple yet useful functions that make sense for a joystick.
+It provides simple yet useful functions that make sense for a dual-axis joystick.

 ## Installation